The Deep Learning Artificial Neural Networks (NNs)

 within fewer than 12 months

-Back then, few people were interested, but a quarter century later, NNs based on these ideas
+Back then, few people were interested, but a quarter century later, NNs based on our "Miraculous Year"

 and used many billions of times per day,

-The following summary of what happened in 1990-91 not only contains
+The following summary of what happened in 1990-91 both contains

-but also references for experts who know enough about the field to evaluate the original sources.
+but also references to original sources for NN experts.
 I also mention selected later work

 which further developed the ideas of 1990-91 (at TU Munich, the Swiss AI Lab IDSIA, and other places), as well as